xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 ### 1.7 Divide big problems into small, modular components (algorithmic thinking).

 Our goals in the classroom go beyond the instrumental.
-The ability to automate machines is merely a side effect of programmatic thinking.
-To learn to think like a programmer is useful in all contexts: it involves dividing big, complex, and seemingly intractable problems into small, modular, solvable components.
+The ability to automate machines is merely a side effect of algorithmic thinking.
+To learn to think like a programmer is useful in many contexts: it involves dividing big, complex, and seemingly intractable problems into small, modular, solvable components.
 Making a cake, for example, seems hard.
-But one can read, write, and follow a recipe---an exercise that we use in our teaching.
+But one can read and write according to algorithmic principles---or follow a recipe, an exercise we use in our teaching.
 Similarly, large projects from library administration to dissertation writing can benefit from the power of algorithmic thinking.

 <!---
 JS: Seems this could be collapsed into 1.2 for the sake of simplicity